NewMan274/wireframing/README.md

 - Planning layouts for different screen sizes (responsive design)
 - Preparing for prototyping and UI design
 - Collaborating across cross-functional teams

----

-Feel free to customize this based on your specific project or design focus.
-Would you like me to generate a wireframe example or template as well?